-Covid 19 coronavirus: BNZ shuts Auckland branches for level 3
+Covid 19 coronavirus: BNZ, Kiwibank shut Auckland branches for level 3

-BNZ has shut down its Auckland branches as part of Covid-19 level 3 restrictions.
+BNZ and Kiwibank have shut down their Auckland branches as part of Covid-19 level 3 restrictions.

-The bank previously operated limited services from nine of its 35 branches in the city, but today announced the Ministry of Health advised they did not have an exemption to operate at level 3.
+BNZ previously operated limited services from nine of its 35 branches in the city, but today announced the Ministry of Health advised it did not have an exemption to operate at level 3.

 "We're sorry to let you know there will be no Auckland BNZ branches open at level 3," the company said in a social media post.